GlareDB/glaredb/README.md

 ## About

-Data exists everywhere: your laptop, [Postgres], [Snowflake] and as [files in GCS].
+Data exists everywhere: your laptop, [Postgres], [Snowflake] and as [files in S3].
 It exists in various formats such as Parquet, CSV and JSON.
 Regardless, there will always be multiple steps spanning several destinations to get the insights you need.